 Well, all mints are not the same.
 You’re likely to notice right away if someone switches the spearmint in your mojito with peppermint or if your barista were to replace the peppermint in your mocha with spearmint.
 That’s not saying they wouldn’t be good — just noticeably different.

-Both have square stems and spear-shaped leaves, and both are great for cooking, but the two have distinct difference in terms of flavor and uses.
+From a botanical perspective, both have square stems and spear-shaped leaves, and both are great for cooking, but the two have distinct difference in terms of flavor and uses.

 So what makes them different?

-Peppermint (also known as Mentha balsamea Wild) belongs to the Menthe genus and the Piperita species.
-It’s a hybrid between spearmint and water mint indigenous to Europe and the Middle East.
+Peppermint (also known as Mentha Balsamea Wild) belongs to the Menthe genus and the Piperita species.
+It’s a hybrid between spearmint and watermint indigenous to Europe and the Middle East.

 Peppermint contains a much higher level of the chemical ingredient menthol (40 percent) that creates the instantly recognizable cooling effect on the mouth or on the skin.
 Because of this quality, peppermint is used for a whole slew of medicinal purposes including relaxing muscles or soothing sore throats.